-Bed and Breakfast23

-A single-family dwelling where lodging is offered for compensation, having no more than seven (7) bedrooms for this purpose, and meeting the requirements for such a use in Article 8 of this Ordinance.
+Bed and Breakfast23 A single-family dwelling where lodging is offered for compensation, having no more than seven (7) bedrooms for this purpose, and meeting the requirements for such a use in Article 8 of this Ordinance.

-Bicycle Parking Space27
+Bicycle Parking Space27 A volume of space that can accommodate locked storage of one (1)

-A volume of space that can accommodate locked storage of one (1) bicycle at a bicycle rack, i.e. a fixture to which one or more bicycles can be securely locked.
+bicycle at a bicycle rack, i.e. a fixture to which one or more bicycles can be securely locked.

-Billboard

-A structure on which is portrayed information which directs attention to a business commodity, service or entertainment not necessarily related to the other uses permitted on the premises upon which the structure is located.
+Billboard A structure on which is portrayed information which directs attention to a business commodity, service or entertainment not necessarily related to the other uses permitted on the premises upon which the structure is located.

 (See Sign, Outdoor Advertising)

-Blue Ridge Line11

-The common surveyed boundary between Jefferson County, West Virginia and Loudoun County, Virginia.
+Blue Ridge Line11 The common surveyed boundary between Jefferson County, West Virginia and Loudoun County, Virginia.

-Board^{17, 21}

-The Jefferson County Board of Zoning Appeals.
+Board 17, 21 The Jefferson County Board of Zoning Appeals.

-Boarding or Rooming House24 A building other than a Hotel, Motel, Bed and Breakfast, Residential Care Home, Group Residential Home, Group Residential Facility, or Country Inn where lodging is provided for compensation for more than 6 unrelated persons.
-Meals may or may not be served but are not provided to outside guests.
+Boarding or A building other than a Hotel, Motel, Bed and Breakfast, Residential Care guests.
 There is one common kitchen facility.